guillem-gelabert/year-bingo/README.md

 ## Prerequisites

 - Node.js 18+ and npm
-- Docker and Docker Compose (for PostgreSQL)
+- Docker and Docker Compose (for MariaDB/MySQL)

 ## Getting Started